 And it really is a rising tide, as any data storage shop will attest.
-But the good news is that vendors are providing new tools and improving older ones for storage managers who need to build out their
+But the good news is that vendors are providing new tools and improving older ones for storage managers who need to build out their IT data storage toolkits.

 Each year we survey hundreds of storage pros who come up for air just long enough to tell us what technologies they're currently using or planning to add to their arsenals in 2013.
 On average, our respondents report that their companies oversee 1.5 petabytes of data on all forms of media, stored in-house and externally.
 That's a lot of data to keep track of—here's how they're doing it.

 One of our most closely watched indicators of the health of storage shops, and the data storage market in general, is how storage budgets fare when compared to the previous year.
 Back in the good old pre-recession days, it was common to see budgets rise by 3%, 4% or more, but more modest increases are appreciated as much these days.